-JagBASIC is a tool for customizing the JAGUAR/JAGXTREME industrial scale terminal.
-JagBASIC provides the means for creating custom operator interaction for data input using the terminal's 16-character lower display, keypad, and external keyboard.
-Serially connected display devices, as well as the terminal display, may be used to communicate messages to the operator.
+NOTE: The information in this manual is specifically for use with JAGXTREME terminals.
+For information on using JagBASIC with JAGUAR terminals, please refer to the JagBASIC manuals with part numbers C14839600A or earlier (nonrevision, A revision, or B revision).
+JagBASIC is a tool for customizing the JAGXTREME industrial scale terminal.
+It provides the means for creating custom operator interaction for data input using the JAGXTREME terminal's 16-character lower display and keypad.
+An external keyboard, serially connected display devices, as well as the terminal display, may be used to communicate messages to the operator.